What Carp Actually Eat in Natural Lakes

 Seeds, Grains, and Bits Washed In

 Carp are opportunists.
 They will eat seeds, grains, bits of vegetation, and food items washed in by wind or inflow.
-That does not mean a field of sweetcorn grows on the lakebed, but it does explain why grains and particles can be so effective.
+That does not mean a field of sweetcorn grows on the lakebed, but it does explain why grains and particles can be so effective on many waters.

 They are familiar-shaped, easy to eat, and easy to browse over.
-On many lakes, simple food catches because it fits the carp’s natural way of feeding.
+On some lakes, simple food catches because it fits the carp’s natural way of feeding.

 Plant Matter, Detritus, and General Browsing